CHURCH GROUPS

 afternoons in Cromarty (six sessions from September 3rd 2025 - refreshments will be served - all welcome!
 (Free entry).

--> new Explore group - 'The Bible Course' coninues on Wed 15th April 26 - see Poster above for details!
+-> new Explore group - 'The Bible Course' coninues on 1st & 3rd Wednesday in May, June and July 26 - see Poster above for details!

 Summer Specials will take place in and around Rosemarkie Church in the summer of 2026 - details coming soon.